What actually causes anxiety and depression?

 It just depends on your perspective, your situation, coping skills and genetics.
 I don’t know that there is a ‘perfect’ answer to that question.
 I don’t think most of these doctors have all the answers either.

 I’d love to hear your thoughts.
-Leave a comment below with your experiences, it would be great to see things from another point of view!
+Leave a comment below with your experiences, what you’ve learned about anxiety and depression, and how you manage your symptoms.
+It would be great to see things from another point of view!

 You can also connect with me on facebook if you have questions, or just need to chat!